Lions unable to weather the storm in loss to St. John’s

 Hosack’s night on the mound ended after the fourth inning.
 In 0.2 innings, he gave up six hits and four earned runs.

-Hosack was replaced by pitcher Hayden Robb to begin the fifth inning.
+Hosack was replaced by redshirt senior pitcher Hayden Robb to begin the fifth inning.

 The blown-up inning put Southeastern in danger of losing back-to-back games, a situation they had not yet experienced in their near-perfect start to the season.